 Please remember that I created and own all the contents and photos on this blog (if not denoted otherwise), and that I put a lot of love and effort into it.
 Please don't just take or re-post stuff without my permission.
 If you are interested in a particular text or photo, feel free to contact me via email.

 Ice Facts nō 1: South Pole seasons

-South Pole works a little differently than what we are used to.
+At the South Pole, life works a little differently than what most of us are used to.
 There only is one long day (the austral summer) in which the sun never sets, and one long night (the austral winter) in which it never rises.
 Most people at South Pole only work there in the summer.
 However, there are a handful of crazy people called winterovers, who stay at South Pole station all year long.
 This is a demanding and also dangerous job for many reasons.
 During the long Antarctic night, there is no way of leaving Pole (because the weather is too bad and too cold for planes to land).
-There is limited internet and NO FREAKIN SUNLIGHT.
+There is limited internet and, well, no sunlight.

 Ice Facts nō 2: Winterover training